How to make compost easy while understanding the method choices and benefits.

 GOLD.
 The most fun DIY project you’ll ever find!
 A perfect excuse to be outside.
 A way to give back to this beautiful plant we live on and reduce waste.
 Do you need any better reasons?
 Because I bet I could come up with more.

 My relationship with compost started long before I ever owned a homestead and, I’ll admit, it wasn’t always a great relationship.
-It was one of those relationships where I thought I was giving 100% and thought Mr.Compost was only giving like 35%.
+It was one of those relationships where I thought I was giving 100% and Mr.Compost was only giving like 35%.
 It turned out that I just wasn’t being that good of a partner and I was not giving 100%.
-I was the problem (first step is admitting it!).
 The good news was that it was an easy fix once I read up on it, and now my relationship is hot, hot, hot.
 Literally!

 I can’t put into words how excited I was when I pulled the stick out of my compost, grabbed it, and it was hot to the touch.
-Oh and just imagine the look on my face when I turn my compost on a chilly morning and it steams.
-Yes y’all!
-STEAMS because it’s so hot!
-Are you excited?
-Well, ya should be!
-We won’t cover all the different methods of composting, but I’ll tell you a bit about my compost history and how I started from the bottom, now I’m here.
+Just imagine the look on my face when I turn my compost on a chilly morning and it steams.
+We won’t cover all the different methods of composting, but I’ll tell you a bit about my composting history and how I started from the bottom, now I’m here.

 When I first started composting, I was unintentionally cold composting.
 I didn’t know I was cold composting, but I knew my pile wasn’t getting hot and that made me hot!
 I’d get so frustrated.
 In my defense, throughout the beginning of my composting journey I thought the absolute only way to compost was to have a hot pile, and that just turned out to be false.
 I also didn’t know about nitrogen and carbon rich materials.

 Cold composting is when you throw everything in a pile and wait a year or two until everything decomposes.
 Cold Compost = Slow Compost.
-Make sure you don’t put diseased plants or weed seeds in your cold compost pile because, since your pile won’t be heating up, they won’t be killed off.
+Make sure you don’t put diseased plants or weed seeds in your cold compost pile.
+Since your pile won’t be heating up, they won’t be killed off.
 This is a fine, low-involvement method if you’re in no rush to use that beautiful, rich humus.
-It is still a wonderful way to repurpose your kitchen scraps.
+It is still a wonderful way to repurposed your kitchen scraps.

 Vermicomposting is composting with worms.
 What?!
 Worms?!
 Yep, you got it.
 Worms are a part of the composting cycle no matter what method you use (except for the bokashi method).
 The vermicomposting method just utilizes a crucial part of the natural cycle.

 When Emerson and I moved into our house we ordered some red wigglers and set up our DIY vermicomposting bin.
-It was so exciting to think these worms were going to turn our scraps into the soil – how cool!
-Unfortunately, we had no idea what we were doing, and all of our poor worms died.
-We didn’t keep them moist enough and weren’t consistently feeding them because all our scraps were going to our main compost pile.
-They were put in the back of a closet and forgotten, and I definitely don’t recommend doing that!
+It was so exciting to think these worms were going to turn our scraps into the soil.
+Unfortunately, we had no idea what we were doing and all of our poor worms died.
+We didn’t keep them moist enough and weren’t consistently feeding them mainly because all our scraps were going to our main compost pile.
+They were put in the back of a closet and forgotten, and I definitely don’t recommend doing that.

 I look forward to vermicomposting again one day, not for the soil, but for the vermicompost tea.
 This method of composting is definitely for you if you aren’t worried about producing large amounts of soil, have children and want an educational and eco-friendly project to do, or if you’ve been looking for a great, organic fertilizer for your plants.
 You can find DIY setups that fit under your sink or buy a stackable compost bin to put in your garage, laundry room, etc.

-The method I’m currently using and will continue to use for the rest of my composting life.
-Hot composting is where the microbial activity within the compost pile is at its optimum level, therefore decomposing the material within your pile at a faster rate and resulting in soil more quickly.
-You can add diseased plants and weed seeds to your hot compost pile because your pile will be heating up to 120º-170º (hopefully).
+The method I’m currently using and will continue to use for the rest of my life.
+Hot composting is when the microbial activity within the compost pile is at its optimum level, decomposing the material within your pile at a faster rate and resulting in soil more quickly.
+You can add diseased plants and weed seeds to your hot compost pile because your pile will be heating up to 120º – 170º (hopefully).
 There are five major factors to hot composting; let’s make like our compost pile and break it down.

-To start, you want your pile far enough from your house in case you attract unwanted guests (raccoons, rodents, the neighbors’ hound dog) and smells when you’re first starting out.
+You want your pile far enough from your house in case you attract unwanted guests (raccoons, rodents, the neighbors’ hound dog) and smells when you’re first starting out.
 But you want it close enough to the house that you don’t have to break your back lugging your scrap bucket to the farthest point of your yard.
-You also want your pile on higher ground to prevent any kind of flooding from hard rains.
-(You want your pile to be moist, but not soaked.)
-Last, you want your pile in a sunny spot because shade can aid in cooling that hot thing down and we don’t want that, friends.
-My compost bin is in the middle point of our yard near the majority of my gardens.
-This part requires a little long-term planning but I know you’re capable of getting the job done!
+Position your pile on higher ground to prevent any kind of flooding from hard rains.
+Last, place your pile in a sunny spot.
+My compost bin is near the majority of my gardens for easy transportation.

-The C: N ratio is 30 parts carbon (browns) to 1 part nitrogen (greens).
+The C: N ratio when composting is 30 parts carbon (browns) to 1 part nitrogen (greens).
 Now, you can drive yourself nearly nuts if you try to obsess over this ratio.
 I know because I did.
 I would ask myself “Will I ever be able to do this!?
 How the heck do I know if my pile is the right ratio?”
 Well, the first answer is YES, you will definitely be able to do this, and the second answer is heat.
-That was far too vague and confusing for me as a beginner, so here’s what I did and still do: I slowly fill up a 5 gallon bucket with my scraps from the kitchen (green material) and every time I empty my bucket on my pile I then fill the empty bucket up with leaves or dead straw (brown material) 3-4 times and empty it on my compost pile, too.
+That was far too vague and confusing for me as a beginner, so here’s what I did and still do: I slowly fill up a 5-gallon bucket with my scraps from the kitchen (green material) and every time I empty my bucket on my pile I then fill the empty bucket up with leaves or dead straw (brown material) 3-4 times and empty it on my compost pile, too.
 I understand this math doesn’t make sense, but what I want you to understand is that when I started doing this my compost pile got hot for the first time ever.
 Now every time I empty a bucket I make a small indentation in the center of my pile, add my greens, and cover it with my browns.
-I also keep a long stick stuck in the middle of my pile and pull it out every now and then to make sure my pile is still hot.

 Just as your healthy microbes need food to “eat,” they also need water.
-You don’t want to soak your compost pile; you want to moisten it like a squeezed sponge.
+Your pile should be moist like a squeezed sponge.
 If you live in an area that gets a steady supply of rain throughout the year then you shouldn’t have to add water to your pile.
-I live in West Central Florida and we get most of our rain in the summer in the form of torrential downpours that sometimes leave my ducks literally swimming in puddles.
 I keep my compost covered with a tarp so I have full control over the moisture level of the pile.
 Every time I add material, which is a few times a month, I lightly water everything in.
 Once my fresh brown material looks evenly damp I stop watering.
 The only time I ever water my pile between sessions of adding material is if I pull my “heat stick” out and it’s completely dry.
 If the end of the stick is nicely moist, I leave it be.

 Hannah, they need air.
 Also, turning your pile assures that any material your undercover, microscopic workers haven’t yet found will be turned into the pile for closer reach.

-Finally, our fifth point.
-I hope I haven’t scared you away yet and I hope this last point doesn’t either.
 The four points we just went over mean nothing if your pile isn’t large enough.
 I know, I know – Are you kidding me?
 No kidding here, only compost.
 Your pile has to be at least 3 ft x 3 ft.
 Some people swear by a minimum of 4 ft x 4 ft!
-My pile is the latter and heats up wonderfully and is the perfect size for me to be able to stick a pitchfork in and turn it every now and then.
+My pile is the latter and heats up wonderfully.
+It’s the perfect size for me to be able to stick a pitchfork in and turn it every now and then.